 \subsection{Practical Recommendations}

 We show that the performance guarantees of commonly used fair classifiers can be highly unstable when their training data has under-representation and label bias.
-Our experimental setup can serve a template of a dashboard to check vulnerability of fair classifiers to data bias, by injecting bias using simple models similar to Blum \& Stangl \cite{blum2019recovering}.
+Our experimental setup serves as a template of a dashboard to check the vulnerability of fair classifiers to data bias by injecting bias using simple models similar to Blum \& Stangl \cite{blum2019recovering}.

-Our work motivates the importance of creating test suites for robustness to data bias and incorporating them into modern fairness toolkits such as AIF-360 \cite{aif360-oct-2018}.
-Our results complement previous studies on the stability of classifiers across different train-test splits \cite{friedler2019comparative} or different data pre-processing strategies \cite{biswas2021fair}.
+Our work motivates the importance of creating test suites for robustness to data bias and incorporating them with modern fairness toolkits such as AIF-360 \cite{aif360-oct-2018}.
+Our results complement previous studies on the stability across different train-test splits \cite{friedler2019comparative} or different data pre-processing strategies \cite{biswas2021fair}.
 We experiment with a range of $\beta_{pos}, \beta_{neg}$ and $\nu$ factors.
 In practice, this can be done with a user-supplied range of under-representation and label bias relevant for specific use cases.
 The ability to measure the stability of chosen fairness metrics across dynamically specified bias factors can be a great first step towards safe deployment of fair classifiers, similar to recent works like Shifty \cite{giguere2022fairness}.

+Our results show that some classifiers like `jiang\_nachum' \cite{jiang2020identifying} and `exp\_grad' \cite{agarwal2018reductions} can remain relatively unscathed in the presence of varying under-representation and label biases.
+The stability is maintained even when they are trained and tested on mismatching fairness metrics.
+This motivates using such reweighing methodologies when the level of data biases our model might see is unknown.

 Motivated by the same setup of Blum \& Stangl \cite{blum2019recovering}, Akpinar et al. \cite{akpinar2022sandbox} also propose a toolkit and dashboard to stress test fair algorithms under a user-controlled synthetic setup, which allows the user to control various aspects of the simulation.
 A handy addition to existing fairness toolkits such as AIF360 \cite{aif360-oct-2018}, and Fairlearn \cite{bird2020fairlearn} can be to incorporate input distribution stability routines from our work and Akpinar et al. \cite{akpinar2022sandbox}, along with some comparative analysis routines from Friedler et al. \cite{friedler2019comparative} to create a practical checklist for any fairness algorithm.
 Finally, our experimental setup can provide an additional tool for checking the robustness of models to data bias, along with the existing robustness test suites, e.g., CheckList \cite{ribeiro2020beyond}.